stonepi/stonepi.github.io/group.md

 ## Visiting Students

+- **Yong-Xian Liao** Summer 2021<br>

+  Yong-Xian was an undergraduate student in the University of Toronto (2018 -- 2022).

+- **Panyingyan Li** Autumn 2023 -- Spring 2024<br>Panyingyan is an undergraduate student in School of Computer Science, Beijing University of Posts and Telecommunications (2021 --).

+- **Yangyang Hu** Summer 2024<br>Yangyang is an undergraduate student in School of Physics, Shandong University (2022 --).

-- **Zhenyu Zhang** <br>A PhD candidate from Peking University.
+- **Zhenyu Zhang** Long-term <br>Zhenyu is a PhD candidate from Peking University (Supervisor: Bin Chen).
 He mainly works on black hole shadow.